tibsys/MidiExpress/README.md

 The project is currently under design.
 The proof-of-concept has been realized and we are now designing the first device (USB-MIDI expression pedal).

-- USB-MIDI expression pedal: under development
+- USB-MIDI expression pedal: version 1.0
 - Jack-USB: not started
 - Jack-DIN: not started